thewizardplusplus/go-blockchain/README.md

     - wrapper that adds support for saving a block group to those storages that cannot do this;
   - kinds:
     - memory storage:
-      - storing blocks in memory;
+      - storing blocks in memory.
-      - additional operations:
-        - getting the stored blocks.

 ## Installation